+1 424 766 5955

 Like many of Sicily’s coastal towns, Siracusa was once an ancient Greek settlement of the Magna Graecia era.
 Go back in time with your expert local guide and discover the city’s ancient relics, medieval monuments, and modern-day market.

-Stroll through the island of Ortigia which forms the historic heart of the medieval center and visit the vast cathedral square with its 17th-century Duomo and ornate Baroque palaces.
+Stroll through the island of Ortigia, which forms the historic heart of the medieval center, and visit the vast cathedral square with its 17th-century Duomo and ornate Baroque palaces.
 The nearby Fountain of Arethusa, fed by an underground spring, has snow-white ducks paddling under its leafy papyrus plants and stunning sea views.

 Ortigia’s open-air market is the final stop, where fishmongers wield their knives, vendors loudly tout their towering piles of produce, and there are baskets heaped with spices, nuts, cheeses, and Sicilian specialties as far as the eye can see.

-You will visit also the other Greek and Roman ruins in the archeological park, including the 2nd-century Anfiteatro Romano (Roman Amphitheater), the Ara di Ierone (Altar of Hieron), once used for animal sacrifices, and the Orecchio di Dionisio (Ear of Dionysius), an enormous ear-shaped entrance into a limestone cave that is well worth exploring.
+You will also visit the other Greek and Roman ruins in the archeological park, including the 2nd-century Anfiteatro Romano (Roman Amphitheater), the Ara di Ierone (Altar of Hieron), once used for animal sacrifices, and the Orecchio di Dionisio (Ear of Dionysius), an enormous ear-shaped entrance into a limestone cave that is well worth exploring.

 Day 5: A Baroque Masterpiece: A Tour of Noto